kristjank/ark-go/README.md

 ## How to get started?
 All ark-node services have available reponses have their struct representations.
 It's best to let the code do the speaking.
 Every class implementation has it's own test class method. **So it's best to start learning by looking at actual test code**.

-## Ark-GO Client init
+## Ark-GO Client Usage
-**First call should be network selection, so all settings can initialize from the peers before going into action.**
+**First call should be network selection, so all settings can initialize from the peers before going into action.**  By default MAINNET is active.

 ### Init
 [GoDoc documentation available on this link](https://godoc.org/github.com/kristjank/ark-go/core)